-i 23% The standard rate of VAT applies to supplies not subject to the rates below n t n 13.5% Land and buildings (if taxable), building services, heating fuel, certain sanitary products, and waste disposal services 9% (Temporary) From 1 May 2022 to 31 October 2024 a temporary 9% rate applies to the supply of gas and electricity.
-9% The provision by a person (other than a non-profit making organisation) of facilities for taking part in sporting activities.
-A provision of sports facilities by a public body is also subject to the 9% rate.
-4.8% Supply of livestock (note - only live horses in certain circumstances).
+- 23% The standard rate of VAT applies to supplies not subject to the rates below - 13.5% Land and buildings (if taxable), building services, heating fuel, certain sanitary products, and waste disposal services - 9% (Temporary) From November 2024 to 30 April 2025 a temporary 9% rate applies to the supply of gas and electricity. - 9% The provision by a person (other than a non-profit making organisation) of facilities for taking part in sporting activities.
+A provision of sports facilities by a public body is also subject to the 9% rate. - 4.8% Supply of livestock (note only live horses in certain circumstances).